partyfil/sentiment-analysis/README.md

 ### Sentiment Distribution
+From the distribution, the sample of posted video comments shows to be mostly positive, as defined by the VADER tool.
+The negative sentiment comes out to approximately 18%, but further exploration shows those negative comments aren't that negative (a closer look at negative sentiment is below).

 ![alt text](image.png)

-From the distribution above, the sample of posted video comments shows to be mostly positive, as defined by the VADER tool.
-The word cloud below gives off the
+From the word cloud below, several expected terms appear, such as 'Bob,' 'Golf,' 'Course,' and 'Video,' which reflect the video's topic.
+However, the word 'Love' stands out, appearing in 17 comments.
+A closer look at these comments reveals that 'Love' is primarily used to express viewers' enjoyment of the content and/or the BDS crew.

 ![alt text](image-1.png)